 - Submit your important documents to your LoanMart representative.

 - Sign your LoanMart agreement.

-In just a few quick steps, you can sign up for a title loan with LoanMart and have the funds you need to cover an unexpected expense.
+In just a few quick steps, you can sign up for a title loan with LoanMart and, upon approval, have the funds you need to cover an unexpected expense.
 Once you receive your money, take care of your financial surprise and get back on track.